Lachryphagy: Other insects

 Cockroaches in the Amazon have been observed feeding on the tears of anoles, which are natural predators of cockroaches.
 Such lachryphagy, lasting several minutes, is practiced at night, while the anole is resting, to mitigate the risk of predation.
 The scientists who observed this behavior, the first report of cockroach lachryphagy, linked it with the presence of nutrients essential for reproduction, particularly uric acid, in the tears of anoles.

-Lachryphagy was first observed in chewing lice in 1734, and has since been documented across 14 species belonging to 9 genera.
+Lachryphagy of birds was first observed in chewing lice in 1734, and has since been documented across 14 species belonging to 9 genera.
 Chewing lice have been observed feeding on the tears of both living and "freshly dead" hosts belonging to 10 families.
+Mey argues that lachryphagy is most likely done by lice in pursuit of water, and notes that lachryphagous lice deviate from the avoidance of light typical of lice.